Psykotikism/Mutant_Tanks/README.md

 sm_tank2 - Spawn a Mutant Tank.

 // Accessible by all players.
-sm_mt_config - View a section of the config file. sm_mt_info - View information about Mutant Tanks. sm_mt_absorb - View information about the Absorb ability. sm_mt_acid - View information about the Acid ability.
+sm_mt_info - View information about Mutant Tanks. sm_mt_absorb - View information about the Absorb ability. sm_mt_acid - View information about the Acid ability.